Explicit Monotone Stable Super-Time-Stepping Methods for Finite Time Singularities: Properties of the PDEs

-Taking the logarithm on both sides, we have that $\log(x_{\text{half}}^2)\sim\log(T-t)+\log(|\log(T-t)|4p(2^{p-1}-1))-\log(p-1)$; since the first term dominates over the second term when $T-t$ is small enough, we choose to neglect the second term in the asymptotic behavior when testing the numerical result, and therefore get the estimation

-so that indeed $x^2\sim T-t$ and there is a linear relationship between $\log(x_{\text{half}}^2)$ and $\log\|u(\cdot, t)\|_{L^\infty}$, with slope $-\frac{1}{p-1}$ with respect to the independent variable $\log(x_{\text{half}}^2)$.
-In the numerical simulation near the blow-up time, one must resolve the scaling $dt\sim dx^2$ entailed by the PDE itself with logarithmic correction; this indicates that we should use small number of substages $s$ in the stabilized Runge-Kutta methods near the blow-up time.
+In order to perform an accurate numerical simulation, it is essential to understand and resolve the intrinsic scaling in the solution of the PDE.
+The numerical simulation near the blow-up time must resolve the scaling $dt\sim dx^2$ entailed by the PDE itself with logarithmic correction; this indicates that we should use small number of substages $s$ in the stabilized Runge-Kutta methods near the blow-up time.
 In order to resolve the structure of the singularity we need to choose $dt\sim \mathcal{O}(dx^2)$, which allows us to use a smaller $s$ near the blow-up, resulting in more computational efficiency.

 Finally, we could also estimate the speed with which the maximum of $u(x, t)$ increases.
 Taking the derivative of~\ref{eqn:semiheat_asymp} on both sides, $u_t(0, t)\sim[(T-t)(p-1)]^{-\frac{p}{p-1}}$; taking the logarithm, it's easy to derive that